-5.6.7 Area 7: Southwest Greenfield
+Area 6: Southwest Greenfield

-- A. Overview.
-Area 7 has great potential as an Employment Center given its adjacency to US-33, proximity to other nearby employment and retail uses, and the County airport.
-The growth area could serve as another important employment area for greater Lancaster, building off the success of growth area 9. - B. Transportation.
-Defined and improved access to US-33 would benefit this Growth Area, particularly north of the airport, to be built as the area develops (not shown in figure). - C. Utilities.
+Area 6 has great potential as an Employment Center given its adjacency to US-33, proximity to other nearby employment and retail uses, and the County airport.
+The growth area could serve as another important employment area for greater Lancaster, building off the success of growth area 7.

 Water and sewer service is available from Fairfield County Utilities or Lancaster.
-Electric transmission is east and west of the growth area, and threephase electric is available along the area's periphery.
+Electric transmission is east and west of the growth area, and three-phase electric is available along the area's periphery.
 Gas transmission services bisect the area.